Antero Resources (AR) Q1 2017 Results - Earnings Call Transcript

 James Sullivan - Alembic Global Advisors LLC

 Okay, great.
 Thank you guys for that.
 So, I just want to switch gears real quick and talk about that on the added acreage you guys disclosed there.
 I think you added some in southern Doddridge County, you also talked about the highlight pad down there also getting closer to the 2.2 Bcf per 1,000 feet kind of core cut-off range there, obviously I assume those two dynamics are related a little bit.
-Can you talk about how extensive or how much the one what you're seeing on the drilling side of this plane (28:43) what you guys are doing on the acreage side?
+Can you talk about how extensive or how much the one what you're seeing on the drilling side was playing into what you guys are doing on the acreage side?

 Paul M. Rady - Antero Resources Corp.

 Well, the good news is that the drilling is playing in quite well to what we're doing on the acreage side.
 We continue to add to block up, we've got a number of key outposts that we key off of that tell us the geology is going to be good, where we're taking leases.
-So, our view of how it's going to turnout is being proved up as we drill.
+So, our view of how it's going to turn out is being proved up as we drill.
 So everything that we're adding in terms of acreage is pretty well defined and disciplined and really will lead to more development in the development program.
-We're not doing any wildcat outpost obviously, everything we have I think is probably close to a 100% success rate.
+We're not doing any wildcat outposts obviously, everything – we have I think probably close to a 100% success rate.
 So, we add acreage but the development plan is proving out where we're adding the acreage at.

 James Sullivan - Alembic Global Advisors LLC